 “It’s now moving from transaction to interaction” - Fast Company magazine

 In other words, technology and data are now altering the way HR responds to both its employees and stakeholders.
-Over time, the organisations have started realizing the gravity of data’s significance in improving the human resources functions as well as in developing business processes.
-(Another hit, deeply explained the entire business analytics process in easy 7 steps)
+Over time, the organizations have started realizing the gravity of data’s significance in improving the human resources functions as well as in developing business analytics processes.

-In the scope of this blog, you get to learn about the concept of HR Analytics, it’s features and challenges and also briefly how HR Analytics has played an imperative role in removing gender bias in organisations.
+In the scope of this blog, you get to learn about the concept of HR Analytics, the metrics based on which the HR analytics data is measured, it’s features and challenges, and also briefly how HR Analytics has played an imperative role in removing gender bias in organizations.

-A simple way to define this term can be that HR analytics is a sector within the field of Analytics which is concerned with applying the process of analytics into the human resource department.
-This is done as an endeavour to improve employee performance and get a greater return on investment.
+A simple way to define this term can be that HR analytics is a sector within the field of Analytics that is concerned with applying the process of analytics into the human resource department.
+This is done as an endeavor to improve employee performance and get a greater return on investment.

-The data collected through HR Analytics offers a variety of benefits for the organisation including;
+The data collected through HR Analytics offers a variety of benefits for the organization including;